Asiaq, Greenland Survey offers an exciting job utilizing satellite observations

 Employment terms and conditions

 Employment will be in accordance with the agreement between the Government of Greenland and the relevant union.
-Workplace is in Nuuk, Greenland’s capital with its thriving multi-ethnic community and its endless outdoor opportunities in the backyard.
 Staff accommodation will be assigned in accordance with applicable rules.
 Relocation and travel costs will be paid for the employee, accompanying partner and children at the time of taking up employment, as well as when leaving after at least three years of employment.
 If an applicant already has staff housing through employment in the Government, the right to assigned staff residence is retained.
 The staff housing is linked to the employment relationship and must be vacated upon termination of the employment relationship.
-Start date 1st of October 2018 or by agreement.
+Start date in November 2018 or by agreement.

 Here you will find information on how to download data for the technical maps of towns and settlements.